Note: Matthew uses about 135 words peculiar to his Gospel. Mark uses

 to his Gospel of Luke and the Book of Acts.

-The Jesus we know from the Gospels and other New Testament books--almost our
+The Yeshua we know from the Gospels and other New Testament books–almost our

-only source for his biography--is a Jesus described and interpreted by the
+only source for his biography–is a Yeshua described and interpreted by the

 early church, a community of believers who looked backward in time to clothe

 the historical personage in post-resurrection glory.
-What Jesus actually
+What Yeshua actually

 said as opposed to what the church thought or assumed he said is to the